pensjonatus/flash-fiction/blog/anyone-there.md

 ---
-title: 'Anyone There?'
+title: Anyone There?
 date: '2016-06-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 "Hello," I said into the house, "Anyone there?"
 Particles of dust were floating